Induction motor: 3-phase motor

-For rotor currents to be induced, the speed of the physical rotor must be lower than that of the stator's rotating magnetic field ($n_s$); otherwise the magnetic field would not be moving relative to the rotor conductors and no currents would be induced.
+For rotor currents to be induced, the speed of the physical rotor must be either slower or faster than that of the stator's rotating magnetic field ($n_s$); otherwise the magnetic field would not be moving relative to the rotor conductors and no currents would be induced.
 As the speed of the rotor drops below synchronous speed, the rotation rate of the magnetic field in the rotor increases, inducing more current in the windings and creating more torque.
 The ratio between the rotation rate of the magnetic field induced in the rotor and the rotation rate of the stator's rotating field is called "slip".
 Under load, the speed drops and the slip increases enough to create sufficient torque to turn the load.
 For this reason, induction motors are sometimes referred to as "asynchronous motors".

 An induction motor can be used as an induction generator, or it can be unrolled to form a linear induction motor which can directly generate linear motion.
 The generating mode for induction motors is complicated by the need to excite the rotor, which begins with only residual magnetization.
 In some cases, that residual magnetization is enough to self-excite the motor under load.
 Therefore, it is necessary to either snap the motor and connect it momentarily to a live grid or to add capacitors charged initially by residual magnetism and providing the required reactive power during operation.
 Similar is the operation of the induction motor in parallel with a synchronous motor serving as a power factor compensator.
 A feature in the generator mode in parallel to the grid is that the rotor speed is higher than in the driving mode.
 Then active energy is being given to the grid.
 Another disadvantage of the induction motor generator is that it consumes a significant magnetizing current I_{0} = (20–35)%.